AdguardTeam/AdguardKnowledgeBase/pages/05.android/06.solving-problems/02.log/docs.en.md

 5. Send us a message from program by choosing "Send Feedback" in the menu.
 Don't forget to check the "Send detailed system info" checkbox under the text field and to include the timestamp from the step 4 into the message.

-As an alternative, you can export the logs (along with the *state.txt* file that contains information about AdGuard and system settings) directly into a local file.
+As an alternative, you can export the logs (along with the *state.txt* file that contains system information and information about AdGuard settings) directly into a local file.
 It can be convenient, for example, if you are having a conversation with a developer on [GitHub](https://github.com/Adguardteam/), [forum](https://forum.adguard.com/) or on another platform.

 To export logs and system information into a file, go to "Settings — Advanced" and tap on "Export logs and system info".
 Select the destination folder and tap on "Save".